kuehlein/algos/grokking-system-design/basics/00-glossary-of-terms.md

 ---

 ### Application Server Cache
->

-Placing a cache directly on a request layer node enables the local storage of response data.
+>A cache placed directly on a request layer node enables the local storage of response data.
 Each time a request is made to the service, the node will quickly return local cached data if it exists.
 If it is not in the cache, the requesting node will query the data from the disk.
 The cache on one request layer node could also be located both in memory (which is very fast) and on the node's local disk (faster than going to network storage).

-What happens when you expand this to many nodes?
-If the request layer is expanded to multiple nodes, it's still quite possible to have each node host its own cache.
-However, if your load balancer randomly distributes requests across the nodes, the same request will go to different nodes, thus increasing cache misses.
+  - If the request layer is expanded to multiple nodes, it's still quite possible to have each node host its own cache.
+    - However, if your load balancer randomly distributes requests across the nodes, the same request will go to different nodes, thus increasing cache misses.
 Two choices for overcoming this hurdle are global caches and distributed caches.

 ---